CLJunge/Spawn.HDT/README.md

 ## Known Issues

 - If you update the plugin automatically, HDT might not replace the old version with the new one.
-Just delete all files in '%LocalAppData%\HearthstoneDeckTracker\app-{HDT_VERSION}\Plugins\Spawn.HDT.DustUtility' or wherever you installed HDT and restart the tracker.
+Just delete all files in '%LocalAppData%\HearthstoneDeckTracker\app-{HDT_VERSION}\Plugins\Spawn.HDT.DustUtility' or wherever you have installed HDT and restart the tracker.

 ## Features